-She was in her car when a man wanted for murder forced her to drive 2,000 miles, authorities say
+Oregon man accused in three murders allegedly forces woman to drive him to Wisconsin

 Forced to drive the suspect

-More than 100 miles away in Springfield, police began investigating a missing persons report for Laura Johnson, 34, who disappeared after she went on her lunch break Friday afternoon.
-According to Springfield Police, surveillance video showed Johnson leaving her job around 12:30 pm PDT.
+More than 100 miles away in Springfield, Oregon, police began investigating a missing persons report for Laura Johnson, 34, who disappeared after she went on her lunch break Friday afternoon.

+According to the Springfield Police Department, surveillance video showed Johnson leaving her job around 12:30 pm PDT.

-Johnson picked up her lunch and returned to her original parking spot, according to police, but she never went back to work and hadn't been heard from.
+She "picked up her lunch and returned to her original parking spot," police said in a statement, but she never went back to work and hadn't been heard from.

-On Sunday, Springfield Police announced Johnson was found safe and unharmed.
-Police said that the man wanted in the deadly attacks in North Bend -- Nicholson -- had approached Johnson while she was in her car and forced her to drive him north, reads the police statement.
-Nicholson and Johnson eventually wound up in Milwaukee, according to police, where Nicholson was arrested without incident.
+On Sunday, Springfield Police said that the man wanted in the deadly attacks in North Bend -- Nicholson -- had approached Johnson while she was in her car and forced her to drive him north, the police statement said.

-Police didn't release any more information over the circumstances around Nicholson surrendering.
+Nicholson and Johnson eventually wound up roughly 2,000 miles away in Milwaukee, according to police, where Nicholson turned himself in and was arrested without incident.
+No other details were released about the circumstances around Nicholson surrendering.

 "Formal charges for this case are pending," Springfield Police said in an online statement.